-A perfect process where everything that is done is a value-added activity would have a process cycle efficiency of 100%.
+A perfect process where everything done is a value-added activity would have a process cycle efficiency of 100%.
 This is quite rare to achieve a 100% process cycle efficiency in any type of production environment.

 Measuring Value-Added Time

-When determining process cycle efficiency, it is important to be able to accurately determine what is value-added time, and what is not.
+When determining process cycle efficiency, it is important to be able to accurately determine what is value-added time and what is not.
 The simple working definition is that any activity that is changing the product in such a way that a customer is willing to pay for that change is value-added.

 Depending on the product in question, this can be more difficult to evaluate than it seems.
 A classic example is painting a product.
 On the surface, offering products in multiple colors seems like a good feature, and in many cases it is.
 If the actual customers don’t care enough about color to pay for the costs of the painting process, it is not value added time.
 For example: